rnwathon/personal-site/content/blog/introduction-to-programming-and-programming-language.md

 What actually Programmer make? it's a **Computer Program** which basically a piece of text (or we call it code) that directing force that makes computer do what it does, it is data in the computer's memory, yet it controls the actions performed on the same memory.

 Computer is just a dumb machine, it needs someone to tell it what to do, precisely what to do.
-But, it strength is it can do it million times faster than a human.
+But, its strength is it can do it million times faster than a human.

 > Computer is just a dumb machine, it needs someone to tell it what to do, precisely what to do